zeppe-lin/seedrng/README.md

 This directory contains seedrng, a simple program for seeding the Linux kernel random number generator from seed files.

-This distribution is a fork of
-[Jason A. Donenfeld](mailto:Jason@zx2c4.com)'s seedrng as of commit f68fee4 (Wed Apr 20 02:43:45 2022 +0200) with the following
+This distribution is a fork of [Jason A. Donenfeld][1]'s seedrng as of commit f68fee4 (Wed Apr 20 02:43:45 2022 +0200) with the following
 differences:
 - add seedrng.8 manual page
-- move paths from seedrng.c to pathnames.h
+- move paths declaration from seedrng.c to pathnames.h
 - suckless style build

+[1]: mailto:Jason@zx2c4.com

 See git log for complete/further differences.